proengineer-wes/AI-Document-Processor/README.md

 - Monitor progress of pipeline using Log Stream

 ## Start the function locally
+Starting the function app locally helps you quickly troubleshoot issues and add custom logic.

 - Linux / WSL
   - Ensure Storage accounts enable shared key access (Azure Portal > Storage Account > Configuration).
 May need to refresh page to ensure update was effective
   - Get Remote settings from the function app: `./scripts/getRemoteSettings.sh`\